 - Goosebumps is based on R.L.
 Stine’s children’s book series.
 It’s not overly graphic and will offer plenty of fun for kids aged five and above.

-- Hotel Transylvania and its sequel will get your kids giggling with their host of eccentric monsters (and, not forgetting, one loveable human) and their crazy antics.
+- Hotel Transylvania (1, 2 and now 3!) will get your kids giggling with their host of eccentric monsters (and, not forgetting, one loveable human) and their crazy antics.

 - Change things up with a black-and-white film this Halloween.
 Frankenweenie, a stop-motion film by Tim Burton, tells the story of a young boy named Victor Frankenstein and how he uses electricity to resurrect his dog Sparky.
 Though it’s generally kid-friendly, the film has some scenes that could be potentially frightening, so it’s perhaps more suitable for tweens.